mohan023/mohan023/README.md

 Here are some ideas to get you started:-->

-- 10 years of experience in .net development.
-Currently working on asp.net core mvc,webapi, github, docker.
-I have worked mostly in banking domain and product based fortune 500 companies.
-I'm self starter and work without or zero supervision.
+- 10 years of experience in .net development, devops, pipeline buiding, automation and cloud commputing platform.
+Over 7+ year of experience in US banking domain.
+I'm a self starter and work without or zero supervision.
 Have technical and managerial skills.
 - I've good exposure in the followings.<br>
 ```
           * Experience in working on enterprise level highly distributed and secure web applications.